PowerDNS/pdns/docs/modes-of-operation.rst

 unaided.

 MySQL replication has proven to be very robust and well suited, even over transatlantic connections between badly peering ISPs.
-Other PowerDNS users employ Oracle replication which also works very well.

 To use native replication, configure your backend storage to do the replication and do not configure PowerDNS to do so.